 'Ahh, you've woken up Miss Amarez!'
 She says cheerily.
 'What is it-'

 'Is she alive?'
 I say, my voice filled to the brim with panic.
-'My mother is she alive?'
+'My mother...'
+I lower my voice, 'Is she alive?'

 'She died.'
-She sighs, averting my eyes.
+She sighs, averting my eyes from mine.
 She pushes a wisp of her black hair behind her ear.
-'She was found but died quickly after.
+'She was found dead.
 I'm sorry, miss.'

-'Miss, please calm down and leave those in.
+'Miss, please leave those in.
 It's necessary in your recovery-'

 'Miss, if you don't calm down we will have to resort to drugging you.'

 'Drug me, kill me!
-I've got nothing to look forward to anyway.'
+What have I got to live for?'
 I realise what I've said and lie down into the bed.
 What happens now?
 The nurse looks taken aback and I lie there silently.

 'Anyway, right now we're worried about getting you healthy again.'
 She starts reading a document on a clipboard.
-'You have several bruises and the wound on your stomach will take at least 2 months to heal and there seems to be no damage to your organs...
-The bruise on the side of your head doesn't seem to have injured your brain and several cuts on your arms need cleaning regularly for a week.'
+'You have several bruises and the wound on your stomach will take at least 2 months to heal, but there seems to be no damage to your organs...
+The bruise on the side of your head doesn't seem to have injured your brain, but might be a bit painful to touch for a while.'
 She finishes, closing the clipboard.
 My eyes evade her, glaring at the ceiling.
 It's not anger I feel.
 What is this feeling?
 I can't even describe it.
 It's like I'm angry at the world, but I'm so sad at the same time.
 'Buzz if you need anything!
-Lunch will be provided at one.
 Goodbye dearie, I really am sorry.'
 She squeezes my fingers gently, before turning and exiting the room.
 I barely take any of what she said in, though.
 Everything's sinking in.
 After hospitalisation, what am I going to do?
 I don't want to live alone.
 Not in that house.
 Do I have any friends who will care enough to visit?
 Who about me at all?
 Will they visit?
 This whole thing is making me doubt my friend's loyalty.
 The mere thought of going back to school haunts me.
 I will be the main gossip by tomorrow.
 Vanessa Amarez, the girl who was stabbed and molested.
 I don't think I can go back.
 I remember what the nurse said.
 I have two months before I have to go back to that hell-hole.
 They'll either overwhelm me with questions.
 Or talk about me about my back, spreading rumours.
 To forget about it, or at least try to, I fall asleep.

 'Anyone else in the house, sweetie?' she rasps into my- the other me, at least's ear, her face contorted into a smile.
 I can hear it like it's my ear.
 It echoes.